corelight/ecs-mapping/README.md

 The repository is compromised of Ingest Pipeline files required to be used with the repository
 https://github.com/brasitech/ecs-templates

+# License
+The files and automation script are open-source under a BSD license.
+See ``COPYING``for details.

 # Github Repository Definitions